-The nominees receiving the highest number of affirmative votes of all the votes properly cast shall be elected as Class II directors to serve until the 2023 Annual Meeting of Stockholders or until their successors have been duly elected and qualified.
+The two nominees named in this Proxy Statement receiving the highest number of "FOR" votes of all the votes properly cast shall be elected as Class III directors to serve until the 2024 Annual Meeting of Stockholders or until their successors have been duly elected and qualified.
+Broker non-votes will have no effect on the vote for this proposal.